Assembling your view…

 565,239 residents · Maryland

 The #2 spot goes to Baltimore, and the breakdown explains why.
 Renters here pay $1,708/month — saving renters $2,244 per year compared to the national average.
-Meanwhile, Healthcare is the standout at index 100, keeping costs manageable.
+Meanwhile, Utilities is the standout at index 88, making it one of the cheapest in the country for that category.
 The weak spot?
-Healthcare at 100.
+Healthcare at 99.
 The 34% rent-to-income ratio is a pressure point — for median earners, housing takes more than recommended.

 Our cost of living index uses real Zillow rent data as the foundation, indexed to 100 (national median).
 Sub-categories (housing, food, transport, utilities, healthcare) are derived from the overall index with regional adjustments.
 Data is updated monthly.